Overview

 After you've filed an extension

-If you owe any payments you must submit payment by April 15th in order to avoid being subjected to a penalty.
+If you owe any payments, you must submit payment by April 15th in order to avoid being subjected to a penalty.
 Please see: How to submit a federal extension payment.
-Once your extension has been filed your filing deadline is October 15th.
+Once your extension has been filed, your filing deadline is October 15th.
 Heard will continue to request your necessary tax documents in order to file your return.